The Ultimate GCSE Maths Survival Guide for the New School Year

 While self-study is important, nothing beats personalised feedback from someone who knows the syllabus inside out.
 A tutor can:

-• Spot gaps in your child’s knowledge before they become a problem.
+Spot gaps in your teen’s knowledge before they become a problem.

-• Tailor explanations to the way they learn best.
+Tailor lessons to the way they learn best.

-At Shuhari Tuition, our GCSE maths tutors help your child get organised early on to improve their subject knowledge and confidence.
-Many of our students tell us that working with a tutor early on in the year completely changed how they felt about the subject by the time exams arrived.
+At Shuhari Tuition, our GCSE maths tutors help your teen get organised from the outset to improve their confidence and subject knowledge.
+Many of our students tell us that working with a tutor early on in the year completely changed how they felt about the subject by the time exams came round.
 Get started today.

-Even the most organised students can fall into habits that hold them back in GCSE maths.
+Even the most hardworking students can fall into habits that hold them back.
 Here are some of the most common ones:

 1. Waiting until revision season to start past papers

-Starting practice early with past papers helps your child get used to the exam format, wording, and timing.
-This will come in very handy under the stressful, timed conditions of the exam.
+Starting practice early with past papers helps your teen get used to the exam format, wording, and timing.
+This will come in very handy under the high-pressure exam environment.

 2. Ignoring the non-calculator paper